 Other documents may be accepted.
 The key is that you can show the physical address of where you are considered to be primarily located.

 If you made your declaration online and provided your email address, you will receive an email confirming your declaration.
-Also, your assessment notice will be sent early in 2025 and will show what assessment subclass your property is in.
-Please check this.
-If you believe your property is in the wrong subclass, please email us at taxes@canmore.ca or call 403.678.1506.
+Please review your Assessment Notice, which will be mailed in late February, to confirm the subclass assigned to your property.
+If you believe a change is necessary, please follow the subsequent steps outlined in the Notice.

 The bylaw includes properties in the primary residential subclass if the following occur and the property was used as a primary residence immediately before the event occurred: